matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 ## TODO's

-- [ ] Verify that there aren't any sensitive values in environment section.
-Clean up unused secrets and environment vars in `values.yaml`
-- [ ] Configure Liveness probe.
-See `values.yaml`
 - [ ] Enable CPU or memory based autoscaling for your application if possible.
 See `values.yaml`
 - [ ] If possible, raise your `minAvailable` and `autoscaling.minReplicas` to at least three for your application.
   This is a best practice which helps to ensure a highly available application.
 - [ ] Check if your container can run as non-root user and update values.yaml accordingly
-- [ ] Upgrade to latest app-intelligence/messaging-sdk libraries.
-- [ ] Update your team name in the charts.yaml.
-- [ ] Select a serviceAvailabilityType in the charts.yaml.
-- [ ] Update the value `image.tag` in `values.yaml` to match the image produced by this PR.
-It should contain the necessary App Intelligence and Messaging SDK updates required to run in Kubernetes.
-- [ ] Check that all of the ports you are listening on are configured in your `service.yaml`

 ## Local Development